MouhamedAhmed/Corn-Yield-Prediction-and-Recommender-System/Satellites Dataset Download/README.md

 ```

 ## Preparation
-if you want to export to drive directly using a colab notebook
+if you want to export to drive directly using a colab notebook, run this
 ```python
 from google.colab import drive drive.mount('/content/drive')